-Back in 1988 the M60 did not yet exist.
+The M60 ring road did not exist back in 1988 when the A6(M) was approved.
 Something called the M63 reached Brinnington from Stockport and the west in 1989.
-The M63 was intended to head to Hattersley.
 The mess of Junction 25 now enters the story.
-It was never intended to be the south-eastern corner of a ring road; it was designed as a cross-roads with A6M/M66 continuing north and the M63 going east.
-The outcome is as if East and South were removed from the compass, leaving only North and West.
+It was never intended to be the south-eastern corner of a ring road; the junction was designed as a motorway cross-roads.
+The unbuilt A6(M) was supposed to continue north as the M66 while the M63 would head east, parallel to Stockport Road East (see 1980s plan, modified for attempted clarity).